ES_FoodWasteBanner.webp

 2. Re-use of Food Waste

-Whenever total prevention of waste is not possible, businesses are advised to redistribute their surplus food to food charities, or those in need.
+Whenever total prevention of waste is not possible, businesses are advised to redistribute their surplus food to food charities or those in need.
 This food ‘waste’ is still safe for consumption and should be of fairly good quality, but cannot be sold through retail channels for reasons such as cosmetic imperfections (‘ugly foods’) or faulty packaging.

 3. Recycle Food Waste

 If the food is seen as unfit for redistribution for quality reasons, it is converted to feed for animals that are part of the food supply chain - whenever legally possible.
 For instance, stale, unpalatable bread (that is not yet mouldy) can be turned into pig feed.
 This way, the food still remains within the food supply chain and serves at least part of the purpose it was created for in the first place.
-If food is unsafe or unfit to be used as animal feed, it can also be turned into compost at either industrial or local facilities.1 Although compost is not directly a part of the food chain, it can still be used to grow new food.
+If food is unsafe or unfit to be used as animal feed, it can be turned into compost at either industrial or local facilities.1 Although compost is not directly a part of the food chain, it can still be used to grow new food.

 Read How Pigs Can Help Reduce Food Waste.